ury-erp/mosaic/README.md

+# ⚠️ This repository is no longer actively maintained.
+Please find the new location at [URY](https://github.com/ury-erp/ury)

-# URY Mosaic - Open Source KOT (Kitchen Order Ticket) Management System
+## URY Mosaic - Open Source KOT (Kitchen Order Ticket) Management System

 URY Mosaic is an interactive Kitchen Display System (KDS) designed to simplify order management in both single and multi-kitchen restaurants.
 It integrates with URY POS and URY Serve to display orders with essential details highlighted.
 Additionally, it offers optional Kitchen Order Ticket (KOT) printing support for added convenience.